Cluster 4 · Measurement

 4.3 Prompt taxonomy, Fragility and Volatility

 The quality of your GEO measurement stands or falls with your prompt set.
-A poor prompt set produces unreliable numbers that don’t form a basis for strategic decisions.
-This page describes how to categorise prompts — and introduces two important stability metrics: Fragility and Volatility.
+A poor prompt set delivers figures that cannot carry a decision.
+This page describes how to categorise prompts — and introduces two Groundbase concepts for stability: Fragility and Volatility.

 The four prompt categories